-- a) an individual who is or was a worker, - b) an individual who entered into or works or worked under any other contract, whether express or implied and (if it is express) whether oral or in writing, whereby the individual undertook to do or perform (whether personally or otherwise) any work or services for another party to the contract for the purposes of that party's business, - c) an individual who works or worked for a person in circumstances in which - i) the individual is introduced or supplied to do the work by a third person, and - ii) the terms on which the individual is engaged to do the work are or were in practice substantially determined not by the individual but by the person for whom the individual works or worked, by the third person or by both of them, body of an undertaking, including non-executive members (this will include the members of any Board (or similar) appointed to a public body).
+a) an individual who is or was a worker,

+b) an individual who entered into or works or worked under any other contract, whether express or implied and (if it is express) whether oral or in writing, whereby the individual undertook to do or perform (whether personally or otherwise) any work or services for another party to the contract for the purposes of that party's business, c) an individual who works or worked for a person in circumstances in which i) the individual is introduced or supplied to do the work by a third person, and ii) the terms on which the individual is engaged to do the work are or were in practice substantially determined not by the individual but by the person for whom the individual works or worked, by the third person or by both of them, d) an individual who is or was provided with work experience pursuant to a training course or programme or with training for employment (or with both) otherwise than under a contract of employment, e) an individual who is or was a shareholder of an undertaking, f) an individual who is or was a member of the administrative, management or supervisory body of an undertaking, including non-executive members (this will include the members of any Board (or similar) appointed to a public body).
 This includes Elected Members of Dún Laoghaire-Rathdown County Council.